 **Took the Dominica Jewels Tour in December 2011.
 Donaldson did not ask for payment in advance.
 I highly recommend doing as much as you can in Dominica.
 We felt really good about how we spent our time on this tour.
 It was exhilarating but not exhausting.
 It was $45 pp. At the falls and the gorge, you had to pay a small entrance fee that was not included in the tour.
 Champagne Reef snorkeling was awesome.
 My guess is that the group would split up if only some wanted to snorkel.
 Donaldson changes the order of the attractions as needed and is very accommodating.
 I would say yes, it's worth going with the local chap.

 Hired a driver to take us to Screw's Spa and to Champagne Beach.
 Screws Spa at Wotton Waven; For only $10 US, this value of this place can't be beat!
 We visited Screw's after hiking to the Boiling Lake, and I credit the hot pools with our ability to walk properly the next day.
 They are open from 10 a.m. to 10 p.m. daily except Mondays. very unique hidden gem in the rain forests of Dominica.
-An hour or so is plenty of time there; they say to wear a dark suite, I think it has to do with the sulpher maybe? think if you went directly there (we haven’t yet), it might be 45 minutes to an hour.
+An hour or so is plenty of time there; they say to wear a dark suite, I think it has to do with the sulpher maybe? think if you went directly there (we have yet), it might be 45 minutes to an hour.
 The cost depends on the size of the party.
 This year I think we paid $10 pp. I think the cost for one or two people is $20pp.

 River hike to Sari-Sari falls